View Donald Blackwell's Obituary on nky.cincinnati.com and share memories

 Donald E. Blackwell

-North College Hill - Donald E. Blackwell.
+Colerain Twp. - Donald E. Blackwell, age 66 years, passed away at Vitas Hospice at Drake Center on Monday, March 30, 2020.
 Beloved father of Amy (Jeffery Bevis) Blackwell, Michael (Ashley Blackstock) Blackwell, Melissa Weneck and Nancy (Alfred) Marchand, IV.
 Loving grandfather of Tyler and Mackenzie Weneck; Nolan Pendery, Alfred Marchand V and Annabelle Marchand.
 Devoted brother of Jerry (Susan) Hasson, Judy (Ted) Krueger, Betty (Paul) Drewes and Thomas (Elizabeth) Blackwell.
 Dear son of the late Howard and Ruth Blackwell and step son of the late Martha Blackwell.
 Also survived by nieces, nephews and dear friends.
-Passed away Monday, March 30, 2020.
-Age 66 years.
-Visitation will be held at Neidhard Young Funeral Home, 7401 Hamilton Ave., Mt.
-Healthy on Saturday, April 4 from 9-11 AM.
-Due to social distancing rules, only 10 guests will be allowed in the visitation at any given time.
-Private funeral service for the family will be held at 11 AM.
-In lieu of flowers, memorials may be directed to the .
-Condolences may be sent to neidhardyoungfuneralhome.com
+Private Services will be held at Neidhard Young Funeral Home, 7401 Hamilton Avenue, Mt.
+Healthy on Saturday, April 4 at 11 AM.
+In lieu of flowers, donations may be directed to Neidhard-Young Funeral Home.
+To view Donald's funeral service by webcast, please log on to the following link at 11:00 AM EST (Please note there may be a slight delay in the webcast) http://webcast.funeralvue.com/events/viewer/26763